Boxxxi/AI/NYUDSCourseGame/README.md

 - Integration with research paper summaries
 - More specialized career paths (ML Engineer, Data Engineer, etc.)
 - Content updates with new courses as the program evolves
+- Cross-platform synchronization
+- Offline mode improvements

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test on both web and iOS platforms
+5. Submit a pull request

 ## Acknowledgements